-We have constructed this DAC to use interchangable cables so that you can use it with any device without adaptors.
+We have constructed this DAC to use interchangeable cables so that you can use it with any device without adaptors.
 The DAC has a microUSB female connector, and we have available cables to connect to:

 - Regular USB Type-A (computers any most devices)

-- Type-C (newer Android phones)
+- USB-C (newer Android phones)